Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 - Perimenopause, menopause

-Although it is up to you to decide on the frequency of sessions, I would strongly suggest you have at least 4-6 sessions weekly initially.
-This helps to establish a good therapeutic working relationship, allowing you to get the most out of the therapy, in line with the humanistic counselling approach.
-After this, you may choose to continue weekly or adjust to fortnightly, monthly, or just as and when you need a ‘check in’.
+While you decide on the frequency of sessions, I strongly suggest having at least 4-6 sessions weekly at first.
+This helps establish a solid therapeutic working relationship, allowing you to maximize your benefits from therapy, in line with the humanistic counselling approach.
+After this, you may choose to continue weekly or adjust to fortnightly, monthly, or just whenever you need a ‘check in’.

 Here are just some of the potential benefits that counselling, grounded in Carl Rogers' theory of humanistic counselling, can provide: